send link to app

 In particular, we are studying how individuals can use their personal health data to assess their heart health.

-Why heart disease?
-Because it remains the leading cause of death in the United States, and evidence suggests that appropriate lifestyle and medical management can prevent it.
+Why heart health?
+Because heart disease remains the leading cause of death in the United States, and evidence suggests that appropriate lifestyle and medical management can prevent it.

 Our study will help us understand whether individuals gaining digital access to their lab tests and medical history from their care providers results in enough data to produce heart health recommendations like this that adhere to current American College of Cardiology / American Heart Association guidelines for primary prevention of heart disease.